The Bath Half and CoppaFeel! are really excited to have Dermot O’Leary back running the Bath Half for Team Boobs […]

 Faster runners (for example, runners who are aiming to run at 8min mile pace or under) on a warm day may need as much as a litre of fluid per hour (two pints).
 Slower runners should need less – particularly on a cool day – and should not drink more than 500ml per hour.

 There will be frequent water stations on your race route, but YOU DO NOT NEED to drink at each one.
 Instead, just swallow a mouthful of water occasionally.
-If you like Lucozade Sport, and have tried this in training, have one of these instead of or as well as water.
+If you like HIGH5 Energy Gel Aqua, and have tried this in training, have one of these instead of or as well as water.

 Please try to safely dispose of your bottles: drop them onto the roadway along the side of the kerb away from other runners and leave the caps off as this helps the clear up.
 If you can, drop them at the next drink station.
 Don’t throw them into hedges, verges or gardens – throwing them can also injure volunteers & runners.